 The term CEC is an acronym for consumer electronics control.

-HDMI-CEC allows devices connected to your high-definition television via HDMI ports to communicate with each other.
+HDMI-CEC allows devices connected to your high-definition television via HDMI ports to communicate.

-The communication only occurs between the television and the device attached via the HDMI input, such as a DVD or Blu-ray player.
+The communication only occurs between the television and the device attached via the HDMI input, such as a Blu-ray or DVD player.

 When Would You Use HDMI-CEC?